m0hit-kumar/Bring-The-Menu/issues_assignees.md

 ---
 ---
-name:Design issue with Login button in AdminSignUp screen.
+Issue16:Design issue with Login button in AdminSignUp screen.
 about: Create a report to help us improve
 title: ''
 labels: '#40'